grantek/minisynth32/README.md

   With the half-circle of DIN pins facing downwards, Pin 4 is left of the centre solder tab, and when connected to the rear PCB, the jumper wires won't cross.

+#### Install the MCU board in the USB base

+* Use a piece of padded foam adhesive tape to stick the microcontroller board onto the raised section of the base.
+* Put a piece of padded foam adhesive tape on top of the ATMega32U4 chip to press against the clamp.
+* Put the clamp over the MCU board and align the bolt holes.
+* Use 3mm bolts and hex nuts to bolt the clamp down and secure the board.
+* Connect the VCC/5v wire to Pin 4 on the rear I/O board, and TX to Pin 5.

+#### Finishing up

 * Connect the wired rotary encoder to the `ROT_HDR` header.
 * Use a row of 6 female-female jumper wires to connect the front panel's `R_BREAKOUT` header to the rear breakout board's `F_PANEL` header.